-Your hormones not only help to control your menstrual cycle and reproductive function, but they also have noticeable impacts on the health of your skin.
-The skin is the body’s largest organ and plays many important roles like providing a physical barrier, regulating temperature and helping the body detoxify through sweat and oils.
-The skin is full of estrogen and testosterone receptors and to a lesser extent, progesterone receptors, and so fluctuating levels of these hormones throughout the monthly cycle have direct impacts on the skin.
-This is why we see changes in the skin starting at puberty.
-These fluctuations and imbalances in sex hormones can often lead to breakouts, inflammation, and bouts of oily or dry skin which can have a huge impact on a woman’s self-confidence.
+Your hormones not only help to control your menstrual cycle and reproductive function.
+They also have noticeable impacts on the health of your skin.
+The skin is the body’s largest organ and plays many essential roles.
+It provides a physical barrier, regulating temperature, and helping the body detoxify through sweat and oils.
+The skin is full of estrogen and testosterone receptors.
+And to a lesser measure, progesterone receptors, fluctuating levels of these hormones throughout the monthly cycle directly impact the skin.
+It is why we see changes in the skin starting at puberty.
+These changes and imbalances in sex hormones can often lead to breakouts, infection, and oily or dry skin bouts.
+They were significantly impacting a woman’s self-confidence.

 HERE ARE THE HORMONES THAT MAY BE AT PLAY: